chaos-indivisvm/handbook/docs/index.md

 ### Our History

 Chaos traces its roots back to the aftermath of the Pan-Slavya coaltion, originally created as a mockery of the Ordo Imperialis.
 Where they had Order, We brought Chaos.
 While they were Imperial, we were Heretical.

-This irked the furry menace to no end, and eventually efforts were exhausted and the forces of Chaos were put on ice.
+This irked the furry menace to no end, but eventually efforts were exhausted and Chaos was put on ice.

-After a short hiatus due to Chaos being taken in a poor light, the original Dominus, Dark Svenska, grew to have a taste for power.
+After a short hiatus, the original Dominus, Dark Svenska, grew to have a taste for combat and the reaction his antics enticed.
 Dominus Dark Svenska recreated Chaos with the intent of conquest, as a legitimate military organization that would bring forth a new era of combat.

 With the creation of the Iron Symphony & the Anvil Coalition, the Second Life Military Community faced a new threat; Alliances of power-hungry leaders who would not leave a game as just a game, those who wished to dictate how the community would exist for the unforeseeable future.
 These Alliances were spearheaded by the Ordo Imperialis & Vanguard, rival powers on the grid at the time, would attack dissenting groups internally and externally, without regards to what is and is not morally acceptable.
 The Second Life Military Community faced an era of political strife and drama, outweighing the fun of it.
 Thanks to these groups, their attacks led to a massive drop in SLMC activity.

-During this Era, one banner was raised against these ideals; the banner of Decretum.
-The proud members of Chaos Decretum strode forth and fought against the political alliances and started a campaign to fuel the destruction of these groups.
+During this Era, Dectrum was founded to stand against these ideals; The proud members of which strode forth and fought against the political alliances and started a campaign to fuel the destruction of these groups.
 Spiteful as it was, it was necessary at the time.
 However, a campaign of destruction often turns inwards once there are no remaining targets.
-In the midst of the campaign Chaos Decretum fell, but not after inflicting considerable damage to these factions.
+In the midst of this Chaos Decretum fell, but not after inflicting considerable damage to these factions.

-Years after the death of Chaos Decretum, Chaos Eternus was born, forging a hellfire once more.
-Jaded from past failures, the Dominus' goal was to destroy what he could and to conquer - not through tactics, but sheer firepower.
-Such is how the notoriety of Chaos was earned.
-The grid was dragged through another campaign of hatred, one without an enemy clearly in sight.

-Such is how Chaos Eternus was corrupted.
+After the death of Chaos Decretum, Chaos Eternus was born, forging a hellfire once more - not through tactics, not through an endgoal, but sheer firepower.
+Such is how the notoriety of Chaos Eternus was earned.
+Sadly, Chaos Eternus was corrupted.
 It became polluted with those we once fought against and even the Dominus himself became guilty of furry sympathizing.
-The goal of the campaign was rendered out of reach and the will of Chaos was lost through the weakness that the furry scourge brought.
+The standards of the past were out of reach and the will of Chaos was lost through the weakness that the furry scourge brought.
 Thus, Chaos Eternus died once again, to be reborn into a short lived revival of the Pan-Slavya Coalition, which then died due to the same faults of Eternus.

-Upon said death, Dominus Svenska attempted to merge his forces with the Coercion Combine- an action which several of the command council vehemently protested against.
+With the retirement of the Pan-Slavya Coalition, Svenska attempted to merge his forces with the Coercion Combine - an action which several of the command council vehemently protested against.
 Not heeding these warnings, it caused the ultimate split and the rejection of the Dominus from our ranks.

-Sick of guiding a Rebel with such a lost cause, the Apostle Council created a new incarnation of Chaos.
+What would have been seen as sparring within Chaos was seen as an attack by Coercion, with a few chaos veterans helping a solo combatant raid their sim.
+Bans were issued, and the line in the sand was finally drawn.
+Sick of guiding such a lost cause, the Apostle Council was formed and created a new incarnation of Chaos.
 One for the new era of the grid, an era of rebuilding and growth, of new groups and new enemies.
 A new Chaos, separate from the follies of the past, Chaos Indivisvm, rose from the ashes.

-Chaos Indivisvm had its follies: a tolerance of furries towards its beginning, a reliance on old technology, and a misplaced attachment on the mentalities of the past.
+Chaos Indivisvm has had its own issues; a tolerance of furries towards its beginning, a reliance on old technology, and a misplaced attachment on the mentalities of the past.
 The furries have since been cast out, old scripts and models replaced, our image and doctrine reforged.

 And thus brings us to the present..
 Years from founding; the group that wouldn't last a week.